 Figure 1: Front Fog Light Feature Image

 Rear Fog lights are provided to give additional lighting to the rear of the vehicle and are only to be used in conditions of severely reduced visibility.
 They consist of either one (mounted on the centerline or driver’s side of the vehicle) or two high intensity red lamps, to improve visibility of the vehicle to drivers approaching from the rear.
 RFL feature is meant for European and China applications only.
 For North America this feature is not installed.
 An indicator telltale is illuminated whenever the RFL are illuminated due to this feature.

+Rear Fog Lamp can be on one side or on both sides of the vehicles rear lighting.
+A single sided fog lamp is shown in the figure below as an example.